-Field Description 3 ILAD Illegal Address - Reset was caused by an attempt to access either data or an instruction at an unimplemented memory address.
-O Reset not caused by an illegal address Reset caused by an illegal address 1 LVD Low Voltage Detect - If the LVDRE bit is set and the supply drops below the LVD trip voltage, an LVD reset will occur.
+Field Description 2 LOC Loss of Clock - Reset was caused by a loss of external clock.
+O Reset not caused by loss of external clock Reset caused by loss of external clock 1 LVD Low-Voltage Detect - If the LVDRE bit is set and the supply drops below the LVD trip voltage, an LVD reset will occur.
 This bit is also set by POR.
-O Reset not caused by LVD trip or POR.
-Reset caused by LVD trip or POR.
+0 Reset not caused by LVD trip or POR.
+1 Reset caused by LVD trip or POR.

-5.7.2 System Background Debug Force Reset Register (SBDFR)
+5.8.3 System Background Debug Force Reset Register (SBDFR)